 Being obese is about a lot more than carrying some extra pounds.
-Obesity carries some very serious and even life-threatening health risks, including significantly increased risks of heart attack, stroke, heart disease and type 2 diabetes.
+Obesity carries some very serious and even life-threatening health risks, including significantly increased risks of heart attack, stroke, heart disease, and type 2 diabetes.
 Plus, being very overweight can take an emotional and mental health toll as well.
 Studies show people who are obese are far more likely to suffer from depression and anxiety, and they’re also more likely to avoid social situations, becoming isolated and lonely.

 If you’re obese, you’ve probably had more than one well-meaning friend or relative tell you how “easy” it is to lose weight with “simple” dieting and exercise.
 But if you’ve struggled with losing weight in the past, you know there’s nothing “simple” or “easy” about it.
 In fact, trying to lose weight and failing can be extremely discouraging, and that can wind up compounding feelings of depression and hopelessness.

 For many people who struggle with obesity, bariatric surgery can offer a way to lose weight and keep it off, which means they not only feel better about themselves and how they look, but they can also decrease their health risks and enjoy more active, involved and fulfilling lives.
-Of all the bariatric procedures performed in the U.S., gastric sleeve surgery is by far the most popular, accounting for well over half of all bariatric surgeries performed.
+Of all the bariatric procedures performed in the U.S., gastric sleeve surgery (or vertical sleeve gastrectomy) is by far the most popular, accounting for well over half of all bariatric surgeries performed.

 What is gastric sleeve surgery?

-Gastric sleeve surgery is a type of restrictive bariatric surgery, which means it physically reduces or restricts the amount of food and calories you can consume by making your stomach smaller.
+Vertical sleeve gastrectomy is a type of restrictive bariatric surgery, which means it physically reduces or restricts the amount of food and calories you can consume by making your stomach smaller.
 Because your stomach is dramatically reduced in size, it takes far less food to make you feel full.
 That means you’ll eat a lot fewer calories, so you can lose weight and keep it off.
 Like other types of bariatric surgery, gastric sleeve surgery is generally reserved for people who have a body mass index (BMI) of 40 or more or for people who have a BMI of 30 or more along with another obesity-related health issue, like high blood pressure, type 2 diabetes, high cholesterol or sleep apnea.

 At Georgia SurgiCare, Dr. Ibikunle offers two approaches to gastric sleeve surgery and both are minimally invasive, which means there are no large incisions.
 Instead, both techniques use a very tiny camera to capture real-time video that’s sent back to a monitor.
 Dr. Ibikunle performs the surgery using the video to guide the instruments.